 Scottish genealogy can be more expensive as the website ScotlandsPeople is run completely as a Pay To View website.
-Credits cost 25 pence each, and each document you view cost a number of credits.
+At the time of writing credits cost 25 pence each, and each document you view cost a number of credits.
 An example is a page of census will cost 6 credits (£1.50) and a Will or Probate document will cost £2.50 each.
+Check the present day prices.
 The problem arises when the indexes which are free don’t give enough information for you to decide if this is your family or not, so you could pay out your money and then find that the document isn’t of any use.

 A big plus, of course, is that both Ancestry and FindMyPast have a 14 day FREE offer whereby you can try their websites before you buy.

 Both Ancestry and FindMyPast have a number of databases and digitised records that are exactly the same, but the majority of their data is different.
 Where your ancestors lived will be the big decider on which subscription you take out.
 To decide which website is the best for you I have written a sister post – Which website should I subscribe to Ancestry or Find My Past?